Porsil/thornley-yoga/README.md

 -   **Feastures Left to Implement**

     -   A costings section to allow the user to see the prices of joining the studio.
+This was not part of the initial design but would be beneficial to site users.
     -   An embedded map to show the location of the studio in the contact us section.
 This was in the initial design but was not implemented in the project.

 -   ## **Responsiveness**